ra0o0f/arangoclient.net/docs/index.md

 	s.CreateCollectionOnTheFly = false;
 });

-// above setting can be used to create new ArangoDatabase using(var db = ArangoDatabase.CreateWithSetting())
+// above setting can be used to create new instance of ArangoDatabase using(var db = ArangoDatabase.CreateWithSetting())
 {
 }